Buffalo Sabres Odds

 - Assistant coach: Marty Wilford

-Past Sabres coaches
+Past Sabres Coaches

 Prior to Don Granato, here is how the past few Sabres head coaches have fared: